Twisting of Siegel paramodular forms: Proof of the Local Twisting Theorem

 Finally, we are able to eliminate the factor $\chi(-1)$ from all terms using an appropriate change of variables.
-Substituting the simplified terms into the formula for $T_\chi(v)$, we obtain the result. \end{proof} The proofs of the following four lemmas are provided in an appendix to this paper, \cite{JR3}. \begin{lemma} If $v\in V(0)$, then we have that \eqref{termoneeq} is given by
+Substituting the simplified terms into the formula for $T_\chi(v)$, we obtain the result. \end{proof} The remainder of this section is devoted to calculating the formulas for \eqref{termoneeq}, \eqref{termtwoeq}, \eqref{termthreeeq}, and \eqref{termfoureq}.
+Except for \eqref{termthreeeq}, the terms are each calculated in a single lemma.
+The lemmas for calculating \eqref{termthreeeq} appear after those of the more straightforward terms, and there is some explanation of the strategy used to complete this calculation. \begin{lemma} If $v\in V(0)$, then we have that \eqref{termoneeq} is given by